 You can either use your PayPal account, if you have one, or pay with a credit card.
 In all cases, the plugin does not store any confidential data.
 For this reason, you need to enter your login data every time.
 There is a PayPal Settings box in the Options page though: you may want to have a look at it or at the tutorial.
 This may be a bit of a hassle, but we do not want the plugin to have authorization to issue payments on your behalf.

-One more limitation about PayPal payments is that you may not pay more than six authors at once.
+One limitation about PayPal payments is that you may not pay more than six authors at once.

 Anyway, after confirming the payment, you will be sent back to the stats page.
 A new payment history record gets added just as it happens with marking as paid.
 However, the entry clearly shows that the payment was made through PayPal.

 In case you have it active both in plugin and PayPal settings, and is working properly, the red PayPal Unverified badge will turn to a green Verified Badge when the transaction is correctly notified through PayPal IPN.

 You may be wondering how do authors can input the PayPal email address they want to be paid to.
 Either in their profile page, or in their BuddyPress member page, or in a public page in which you have placed the apt shortcode.
 Learn more in the tutorial How to set users’ PayPal email address.